 Examinations

-Examinations are important milestones in a degree course: they enable you to demonstrate that you have the knowledge and skills required to enter a profession in the future.
-This page provides information on examination regulations, examinations offices, examinations, final theses, and final documents.
-Many procedures are similar in all degree programs that are subject to the General Examination Regulations (APO).
-Details can always be found in the regulations applicable to your degree program and on the website of each individual school.
+Examinations are important milestones in a degree program.
+Examinations enable you to demonstrate that you possess the knowledge and skills required for your future professional life.
+Below you will find a first, rough outline covering examinations, final theses and graduation documents.
+Many procedures are similar in the programs that are subject to the APO.
+You can always find more details in the regulations that apply to your specific program and on the website of your particular school.

 Quick links: Here you will find the Declaration of Authorship for final theses.
 You will also find the Form for Stays Abroad, which must be submitted at the end of your studies.